jon-jacky/Piety/browser/README.md

    try to load a web page.
 This can be useful for debugging base URLs and relative URLs.
 There are no parentheses in this expression, it is just the name of the *url* variable in the *get* module.

+ - **get.response** - The HTTP response to the most recent HTTP request, including the HTML text of the returned page, if there is one.
+   Can be inspected at the REPL for debugging or investigation.

+  - **render.parser** - The *HTMLParser* object in the *render* module.
+    Can be inspected at the REPL to help debug rendering.

 ### Keycodes ###

 Keycodes you can type to invoke browser [commands](#Commands) (above)